liammcluckie/Low-Tide-Surf-Club/README.md

 ### Imagery

 - The imagery will be very important on the website, I plan to use images to convey information about the company and products.
-The first thing visitors will see when the site loads will be a large jumbotron image with a call to action button included.
-The reason for this is to immediately direct the user to the key order form page.
+The first thing users will see when the site loads will be a large hero image with a call to action button included.
+The reason for this is to immediately direct the user to the key order page.

 - I also plan to use imagery on the modal that prompts visitors to sign up to the newsletter.